Lasting Power of Attorney

-An Attorney is a person given the power to act on your behalf should you lose mental capacity through a Lasting Power of Attorney.
+An Attorney is a person given the power to act on your behalf.
+Should you lose the mental capacity to make decisions for yourself.

-A person who is to replace the Attorney should they die or become unable to act.
+A person who is to replace and acting Attorney should they die or become unable to act.